Svelte Quickstart

 The AI SDK is designed to be a unified interface to interact with any large language model.
 This means that you can change model and providers with just one line of code!
 Learn more about available providers and building custom providers in the providers section.

-pnpm add ai @ai-sdk/openai @ai-sdk/svelte zod
+pnpm add -D ai @ai-sdk/openai @ai-sdk/svelte zod

 Make sure you are using ai